 AmeriCorps & C4P

-We are now accepting applications for AmeriCorps positions beginning in August 2023.
-We have open positions with our C4P teams at UChicago and Ingalls that range from 24-40 hours per week for 6 months to a year.
-We also have positions with the Vitamin D Research Community Outreach team that allow current students to serve part time hours (10-15 hours per week) during the school year.
+We have open positions on our C4P teams at UChicago Medical Center and Ingalls Memorial Hospital ranging from 24-40 hours per week for 6 months to a year.
 Contact us to learn more about what types of positions may be available!

 What is AmeriCorps?